prontog/blog-entries/record_editor/viewing_editing_files_of_fixed_width_format.md

 EOF
 ```

-The whole **csv2xmlcopybook.sh** script can be found [here](https://github.com/prontog/SOP/blob/master/specs/csv2xmlcopybook.sh).
-It has error handling as well as options for the protocol name and header length.
+The complete **csv2xmlcopybook.sh** script can be found [here](https://github.com/prontog/SOP/blob/master/specs/csv2xmlcopybook.sh).
+It includes options for the protocol name and header length.

 ### Usage